norman-ricky-bennett/MarchMadnessAPI/README.md

 :white_check_mark: Creation of API endpoints
 :white_check_mark: Testing and debug APIs
 :white_check_mark: Using foreign keys to connect data tables

+## How It Works

+Testing API endpoints can be done using *italicized text* Postman.

+In Postman, create a new environment called "March Madness API".

+Create a new **bold text**Get Request**

 ## Project Links